Everything You Need to Know About the Feast of San Gennaro

 Take in the atmosphere and enjoy the entertainment

 First and foremost, there is nothing like the energy of the Feast of San Gennaro.
 It is very crowded but everyone is having a good time.
-There is also live entertainment, parades and religious processions.
-Keep an eye out for the cannoli eating contest (Sept.
-13, 2 PM), zeppole eating contest (Sept.
-18, 1 PM) and meatball eating contest (Sept.
-21, 1PM)!
+There is live entertainment, parades and religious processions.
+Also in past events, there have been a cannoli eating contest, zeppole eating contest and meatball eating contest!

 Play some carnival games and check out the rides